dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 * Adds the gRPC-Web middleware, `UseGrpcWeb`, after routing and before endpoints.
 * Specifies the `endpoints.MapGrpcService<GreeterService>()` method supports gRPC-Web with `EnableGrpcWeb`.

-Alternatively, the gRPC-Web middleware can be configured so all services support gRPC-Web by default and `EnableGrpcWeb` is not required.
+Alternatively, the gRPC-Web middleware can be configured so all services support gRPC-Web by default and `EnableGrpcWeb` isn't required.
 Specify `new GrpcWebOptions { DefaultEnabled = true }` when the middleware is added.

 [!code-csharp[](~/grpc/browser/sample/AllServicesSupportExample_Startup.cs?name=snippet_1&highlight=12)]